building-physics/replace-refrigerant-gem/lib/measures/replace_refrigerant/Readme.md

 ## Repository Structure
 - **measure.py** – Main Python script implementing the EnergyPlus Measure.
 Defines user arguments and refrigerant replacement logic.
 - **measure.xml** – Metadata defining measure schema, arguments, and tool compatibility.
-- **resources/FluidPropertiesRefData_R448a.idf** – Refrigerant property dataset for R448A.
+- **resources/FluidPropertiesRefData_R448a.idf** – Refrigerant property dataset for R448A and Compressor performance curves for R448A (medium- and low-temperature applications).
-- **resources/FluidPropertiesRefData_R449a.idf** – Refrigerant property dataset for R449A.
-- **resources/R448A449A_MT_LT_Curves.idf** – Compressor performance curves for R448A and R449A (medium- and low-temperature applications).
+- **resources/FluidPropertiesRefData_R449a.idf** – Refrigerant property dataset for R449A and Compressor performance curves for R449A (medium- and low-temperature applications).

 See [resources/README.md](replace_refrigerant/resources/README.md) for dataset details and generation notes.